 Open the can of salmon and drain it to get rid of the excess water.
-Put the salmon into a bowl, check for bones, and then add your cornmeal, breadcrumbs, eggs, garlic powder, onion, and lemon juice into the bowl.
+Put the salmon into a bowl, check for bones (if not using deboned salmon), and then add your breadcrumbs, eggs, garlic powder, onion, salt, pepper, and lemon juice into the bowl.
 Mix these ingredients well.

 Shape the Patties

-Combine the yogurt in a bowl with lemon juice, lemon zest, fresh dill, and dijon.
+Combine the yogurt in a bowl with lemon juice, lemon zest, fresh dill, dijon, and salt.
 Mix well.

-Drizzle your sauce over the salmon patties after putting the patties on top of the artisan lettuce.
+Drizzle your sauce over the salmon patties or serve on the side.

 Don’t want to have to pull out the bones in the canned salmon?
-Check for canned salmon without bones!
-Some of my favorite canned salmons are Wild Planet or Clover Leaf.
+Check for canned salmon without bones.
+Wild Planet boneless and skinless salmon is a personal favorite.

 You can use fresh or canned salmon for this recipe.
-Canned salmon is a more cost effective way to enjoy this recipe, but fresh works great too.
+Canned salmon is a more cost-effective way to enjoy this recipe, but cooked fresh salmon works great too.

 You will want to drain the can and remove the salmon.
 Run your hands along the salmon to feel for bones.
 Peel the meat away from the bones and discard them.
 Place the deboned salmon in your mixing bowl.

 No, you don’t have to make the yogurt sauce for the salmon, but it is highly recommended.
-Any type of pattie is a bit dry, so a good sauce helps to keep them moist and flavorful.
+The sauce adds an additional pop of flavor and added protein from the Greek yogurt.

-Serve your Wild Salmon Patties with Lemon Dill Sauce with a side of sweet potato fries, instant brown rice, or roasted Brussels sprouts.
+Serve your Wild Salmon Patties with Lemon Dill Sauce with a side of sweet potato fries, green beans, or roasted Brussels sprouts.
 Although these are three great side dishes, you can eat your patties with any of your favorite sides.
 My favorite sides are:

 How To Store Leftovers